ilpropheta/ilpropheta.github.io/README.md

 - in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), the C++ landmark in Italy, hosting ~400 users on Discord, 250+ attendees at on-site events.
 The community has hosted monthly local meetups in Modena (20-25 attendees) since 2017, in Milan (50-60 attendees) since 2024, and one international conference every year (before 2020, we used to organize two major conferences every year);

 - in 2016, I founded [Coding Gym](#coding-gym), a programming lab open to all languages where people pair up and work on coding challenges.
 Originally launched in *Modena*, I now lead an incredible group of "trainers" who run the same format, even discontinuously, in their cities.
-At the moment, I personally host a session in Modena every 2 months.
+I organized Coding Gym Modena for **10 years**, continuously from **2016** to **2026**, facilitating a total of **63** sessions, and a dozen of others at special events like DevFest or in other cities.
 In the last decade, I've authored and published over 150 articles on the [Coding Gym challenges website](https://coding-gym.org/challenges/), exploring a variety of approaches and programming languages, enriched by insights and solutions shared by participants during mine and other sessions;

 - in 2020 (before AI was cool 😝), I co-founded [ML Modena](https://mlmodena.it/), the first (and only one) community about *Artificial Intelligence* in the *Modena* area.
-I lead the staff to organize a meetup every 2-3 months, hosting 80-100 people (our best turnout so far is *150+* attendees at a regular meetup and *230* during a special networking event).
+I managed the staff team, organizing events and meetups (hosting 80-100 people), from the beginning until May 2026.

 Also, I am involved in some other community activities:

 - I have been an **editor** of [isocpp.org](http://isocpp.org/) since 2014.
 I help moderate the International C++ online community;

-- since 2016, I have joined the staff of [ConoscereLinux](https://conoscerelinux.org), a non-profit organization making divulgation in the Modena area;
+- from 2016 to 2026 I was a staff member of [ConoscereLinux](https://conoscerelinux.org), a non-profit organization making divulgation in the Modena area;

 - since 2016, I have joined the staff of [Meeting C++](https://meetingcpp.com/), volounteering at the conference every year since then;